Bob Michel refused to write a book about his life and times in the United States House of Representatives.

 With President Trump’s nomination of Judge Neil Gorsuch to the Supreme Court, much attention has been paid to his fulsome praise of the late Antonin Scalia, the conservative hero whose seat he […]

-American Life, Democratic Party, Donald Trump, Economic Policy, FEATURED CONTRIBUTORS, Republican Party 1929, 1929 great depression, 2008, 2008 mortgage crisis, banking, banking practices, beltway, Cindy Matthews, citizen activism, citizen activist, D.C., DC, glass-steagall, great depression, lobby, lobbyist, lobbyists, marcy kaptur, mega-banks, mortgage crisis, new glass-steagall, return to prudent banking act, sean spicer, tim ryan, tulsi gabbard, walter jones, Washington
+1 HEADER Donald Trump, American Life, Democratic Party, Economic Policy, FEATURED CONTRIBUTORS, Republican Party 1929, 1929 great depression, 2008, 2008 mortgage crisis, banking, banking practices, beltway, Cindy Matthews, citizen activism, citizen activist, D.C., DC, glass-steagall, great depression, lobby, lobbyist, lobbyists, marcy kaptur, mega-banks, mortgage crisis, new glass-steagall, return to prudent banking act, sean spicer, tim ryan, tulsi gabbard, walter jones, Washington

 It is often said the movers and shakers of American politics exist inside a small and cozy world, busily wheeling and dealing with their peers.

-Barack Obama, Donald Trump, FEATURED CONTRIBUTORS, Foreign Policy, Republican Party al-qaeda in the arabian peninsula, aqap, australia, bashar al-assad, border wall, civilian casualties, commander-in-chief, enrique pena nieto, failed mission, invasion, isis, John McCain, malcolm turnbull, mexico, mission, muslim ban, NATO, nato alliance, navy seal team 6, red line, russia, russian appeasement, sam stevens, Syria, vladimir putin
+1 HEADER Donald Trump, Barack Obama, FEATURED CONTRIBUTORS, Foreign Policy, Republican Party al-qaeda in the arabian peninsula, aqap, australia, bashar al-assad, border wall, civilian casualties, commander-in-chief, enrique pena nieto, failed mission, invasion, isis, John McCain, malcolm turnbull, mexico, mission, muslim ban, NATO, nato alliance, navy seal team 6, red line, russia, russian appeasement, sam stevens, Syria, vladimir putin

 Republican members of Congress were not shy about criticizing President Obama during his presidency, and foreign policy critiques were among their favorite lines of attack.

-Democratic Party, Donald Trump, FEATURED CONTRIBUTORS, Foreign Policy, Immigration Policy 2016 Elections, Republican Party australia, China, chuck schumer, coal waste, gun rights, Hilary Schwartz, holocaust remembrance day, Iran, Jeff Sessions, jfk airport, kentucky, louisville, matthew mcconaughey, mexico, muslim ban, nasty woman, pink pussy hat, protest, pussy hat, refugees, Rex Tillerson, russia, steve bannon, Syria, Women's March
+1 HEADER Donald Trump, Democratic Party, FEATURED CONTRIBUTORS, Foreign Policy, Immigration Policy 2016 Elections, Republican Party australia, China, chuck schumer, coal waste, gun rights, Hilary Schwartz, holocaust remembrance day, Iran, Jeff Sessions, jfk airport, kentucky, louisville, matthew mcconaughey, mexico, muslim ban, nasty woman, pink pussy hat, protest, pussy hat, refugees, Rex Tillerson, russia, steve bannon, Syria, Women's March

 The alarming events in Steve Bannon’s, I mean, Donald Trump’s presidency are coming so fast and furiously, it is impossible to keep up.
 I will summarize it for you simply: it’s horrible.